mstocco/mariostoc.co/content/traininglog/20230115-challenge2023-23weeksout.md

 I felt like I was fighting the water; Sunday lanes were congested too.
 <!----->
-Regardless, I did what I could to stay on schedule.
+Regardless, I did my best to stay on schedule.

 The afternoon run was completed as easy effort along the _Panama Flats_ route.
 ![Run](/assets/jpg/run-20230115.jpeg)